MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 The steps in this article are based on the following best practices for Microsoft Configuration Manager environments:

-- **Use [Monthly Enterprise Channel](overview-update-channels.md#monthly-enterprise-channel-overview)**: We will deploy Microsoft 365 Apps configured for using the Monthly Enterprise Channel.
-For Configuration Manager environments this strikes a balance of getting the latest features and quality improvements quickly and having a predictable update schedule.
+- **Use [Monthly Enterprise Channel](overview-update-channels.md#monthly-enterprise-channel-overview)**: For Configuration Manager environments this strikes a balance of getting the latest features and quality improvements quickly and having a predictable update schedule.
+While we generally recommend using Current Channel, this is often not feasible for on-premises-managed environments.

 - **Build a Microsoft 365 Apps [applications](/mem/configmgr/apps/understand/introduction-to-application-management) using the built-in wizard**: We will use the built-in wizard to create the application and allow Configuration Manager to build the application sources for us.

 - **Leverage dynamic [collections](/mem/configmgr/core/clients/manage/collections/introduction-to-collections)**: We will leverage a combination of static and  dynamically updated collections to leverage the automation capabilities of Configuration Manager and improve targeting of e.g., updates.

-- **Right-sizing the deployment**: For multi-language scenarios, we will show how the size of the initial application package can be reduced to reduce load on the network.

-You can customize these options to match the requirements for your organization, including deploying to additional collections, changing update channels, and deploying Visio and Project.
+You can customize these options to match the requirements for your organization, including right-sizing your deployment, changing update channels, and deploying Visio and Project.
 For more information, see [Customize your deployment](#customize-your-deployment).

 ## Step 1: Review and update your Configuration Manager infrastructure